 Cons of iTalki

 A con of iTalki is that it tends to take time to find a good tutor.
-And since the teachers are on a platform, there’s no real security.
-It could be that once you’ve found a good tutor, there’s no guarantee they’ll be available for the long term.
+And since the teachers are on a platform, there’s no real promise of long-term tutor relations.
+Once you’ve found a good tutor, there’s no guarantee they’ll be available for the long term.

-I recommend you try out several trial lessons when you start to find a teacher that you click with.
-Feeling at ease is important when practicing speaking Russian, so take your time.
+I recommend you try out several trial lessons to find a teacher that you click with.
+Feeling at ease is important when practicing speaking, so take your time.
 Try signing up for at least 5 different trial lessons before making your decision.

 How to use iTalki